-In descriptive statistics, the mean, median and modal values are measures of location (measures of central tendency).
-Based on data collected in a sample, the measures of location provide information about where the "center" of the distribution lies.
+In descriptive statistics, the mean, median and mode are location parameter (measures of central tendency).
+Based on data collected in a sample, the location parameter provide information about where the "center" of the distribution lies.

 Measures of location can be used to summarize or describe a list of data with only one parameter.
 An example would be that the average duration of studies of sports students at the university XY is 11.1 semesters.